thegreenwebfoundation/admin-portal/tasks.md

 greencheck_ip.active - use tinyinteger for boolean

 *in the following order*
-hostingprovider.countrydomain - transform com to relevant country hostingprovider.countrydomain - transform net to relevant country hostingprovider.countrydomain - change to max_length 2
+hostingproviders.countrydomain - transform com to relevant country hostingproviders.countrydomain - transform net to relevant country hostingproviders.countrydomain - change to max_length 2

 *making this transformation, will it break current admin?*